 Home is the first space in which a person experiences feelings of belonging.
-Building a home is considered a cultural phenomenon and its architecture is heavily influenced by the culture it belongs to.
+Building a home is considered a cultural phenomenon and its architecture are heavily influenced by the culture it belongs to.

 Introspection is very important in Iranian mystic culture.
 It means meditation in order to find inner peace.